 There are usually 10 search results per page on Google.
 However, this can vary depending on the search engine and the query.

-The organic ranking position is determined by a number of factors, including the quality of the website’s content, the relevance of the keywords used, and the website’s page speed.
+The organic homepage ranking position is determined by a number of factors, including the quality of the website’s content, the relevance of the keywords used, and the website’s page speed.

 Rankings Show Differently For Everyone: So Don’t Use Google